1gravity/Kotlin-Bloc/README.md

 }
 ```

-This is remarkably little code considering the fact that the Bloc is lifecycle aware and will survive configuration changes (it creates an Android ViewModel under-the-hood and ties itself to the VMs lifecycle).
+This is very little code considering the fact that the Bloc is lifecycle aware and will survive configuration changes.

-#### iOS
+### iOS

-On iOS there's more boilerplate code (`BlocHolder` and `BlocObserver` are omitted here) but it's still pretty "lean":
+On iOS there's a bit more boilerplate code ([BlocHolder](https://github.com/1gravity/Kotlin-Bloc/blob/master/iosApp/iosApp/utils/BlocHolder.swift) and [BlocObserver](https://github.com/1gravity/Kotlin-Bloc/blob/master/iosApp/iosApp/utils/BlocObserver.swift) are omitted here) but it's still pretty "lean":

 ```swift
 // iOS